Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 ### Decompress the Quest

-It is required to decompress the quest file so the editor can read it.
+Quest files from the server are compressed and **must be decompressed** before the editor can read them.
 Use [ReFrontier](https://github.com/mhvuze/ReFrontier) for that.
-If [ReFrontier](https://github.com/mhvuze/ReFrontier) is inside the editor folder it can be used directly from the editor.
+With ReFrontier in the same folder as the editor, you can decompress directly from the editor UI.

 <img src="./screenshots/refrontier.png" alt="Quest" width="300" />